 It happened to me quite a lot of time when I taught that I made the best pin ever but was sad to see only a few people coming to my blog.

 So, I bought the Billionaire Pinterest Manual e-book and started applying his strategies.
-(Btw, this is the best Pinterest Book ever, hands down).
 I created multiple pins and started repinning those pins using his pinning strategy.

 And guess what it worked.
 For every blog post, I created at least 3 pins and even 5-6 pins sometimes.
 Because you never know which pin will perform better.